T-vK/NodeMCU-Express/README.md

-# Awesome HTTP server library for ESP8266 modules that run the NodeMCU firmware
+# HTTP server library for ESP8266 modules that run the NodeMCU firmware

 ## About
 This HTTP server library is very similar to the popular node.js express module.